Saakaarb/AE-NODE-StiffnessReduction/README.md

 ## Step 2: Configuration file

 The config file is in tutorial/tutorial_config.yml.
-Look through it to see the settings being used
+It has been set up to run easily.

 ## Step 3: Running the training